wp-plugins/sexybookmarks/readme.txt

 * Credit goes to [Martin van der Grond](www.gouwefoto.nl) for translating to Dutch
 * Credit goes to [Modar Soos](http://www.sada-sy.com) for translation to Arabic
 * Credit goes to [Magnus Th&ouml;rnblad](http://www.th&ouml;rnblad.se) for translating to Swedish
+* Credit goes to [Kerem Erkan](http://keremerkan.net) for updating the Turkish translation

 = Thanks =